mlemmer/mlemmer.org-pelican/content/basic_skirt.md

 - Even out the distribution of gathers in the waistband so that it is even across the skirt.
 Start by stretching the waistband as far as it will extend, then manually even out any additional areas where necessary.

 ## Try it on!
-- If you are making the skirt for yourself or someone in the vacinity, this is a good time to turn the skirt right side out and try it on to guage the fit of the waist and the length of the skirt.
+- If you are making the skirt for yourself or someone in the vicinity, this is a good time to turn the skirt right side out and try it on to gauge the fit of the waist and the length of the skirt.

 ## Double Hem the bottom of skirt
 - Fold hem once to seam allowance, run a straight stitch to secure.